robince/parqview/README.md

 ## Why This Exists

-`parqview` is for fast inspection of data as it moves through a pipeline.
+`parqview` is for fast inspection of data in parquet or csv files.

+Key features:

+- select a set of columns and toggle visibility
+- copy the selected columns as Python list literal
+- search column names
+- summaries of column data
+- fast vim-inspired keyboard navigation and scrolling
+- visual indication of missing data in rows and columns, jump to next missing value
+- missing definition can toggle between NULL+NaN, NULL, NaN
+- autofit column widths, resize panels with the mouse
+- fast mouse scrolling

 Use it to quickly catch:

+- unexpected feature values
-- pipeline failures that produce unexpected null-heavy outputs,
+- unexpected NULLs or NaNs
 - join failures (duplicate columns, mismatched keys, broken join coverage),
-- `NaN`/missing value spikes in critical features,
-- out-of-distribution feature values before they break downstream models or checks.

-The goal is smooth, low-friction, interactive data browsing with familiar and intuitive keyboard navigation.
+The aim is to provide smooth, low-friction, interactive data browsing with familiar and intuitive keyboard navigation.

 ## Screenshot